In this post, we’re going to review the best budgeting apps you can use in 2022.

 - Lots of important functionalities are missing

 7. Goodbudget (best affordable for couples)

 It’s another reliable budgeting app for couples.
 Goodbudget app follows the envelope budgeting system.
-In this system you put cash into each envelope for a specific category of expenses and when that money ends you spend no more dollars on that category.
+In this system, you put cash into each envelope for a specific category of expenses and when that money ends you spend no more dollars on that category.

 For example, you keep envelopes for gas, electricity, water bill, food, traveling, entertainment, and vacation.
-And Goodbudget app follows the same rule.
+And the Goodbudget app follows the same rule.
 But here you don’t need to keep a physical envelope instead it is all done in their app.